Your USF College Admissions Questions Answered

 Please note: If you've just applied to USF, you won't have a University ID number yet.
 You'll only receive that after you're admitted.
 All applicants will have an Applicant ID number that we'll use to track your applications to the university.

-I’m a senior in high school and I’ll be graduating with college credit hours.
+I’m a senior in high school, and I’ll be graduating with college credit hours.
 Do I apply as an FTIC (first-time-in-college student) or as a transfer student?

-If you completed all your college coursework at the same time as your high school work, you will apply as a FTIC student.
-If you completed at least 12 credits of college coursework after your high school graduation, you will apply as a transfer student.
+If you completed at least 12 credits of college coursework after your high school graduation, apply as a transfer student.

 What’s the difference between the application and materials deadlines?